HamedPour/HolidayHomes/README.md

 ```
 I decided to halt progress on styling the rest of the page until I had implemented some necessary
 JavaScript before the file became too crowded.
 Added js for the dynamic sticky Nav as well as
-readjusted the carousel setting to get a crisper picture resolution in smaller viewports.
+readjusted the carousel Septing to get a crisper picture resolution in smaller viewports.
 The Nav gave us a hard time with it’s “position: fixed” since it seemed to have a bug with
 chrome.
 It has been resolved.
 ```